 - Shoes should be comfortable and enable the student to walk safely about the school grounds.

-- Flip flops are a safety issue.
-Flip flops and heelies are prohibited.
+- Flip-flops are a safety issue.
+Flip-flops are prohibited.

 Homework is a responsibility that Dater Montessori students must take seriously in order to be successful in their studies.
 The quantity of homework varies from level to level and from classroom to classroom.
 Generally speaking, you can expect about five minutes of homework per year of life.
-A first year 6-9 student may have about 30 minutes of homework each night.
-A third year 9-12 student may have up to 60 minutes of homework each night including long term projects.
+A first-year 6-9 student may have about 30 minutes of homework each night.
+A third-year 9-12 student may have up to 60 minutes of homework each night including long-term projects.
 If the homework demands seem inappropriate for your child, please contact the teacher so that modifications can be made.
 Students are responsible for completing and turning in the assigned task on time.
 Not all homework is in written form.
-Often students are asked to do research, read, or study without doing a written assignment.
-Parents can help children learn that this type of work is just as important as written assignments by monitoring the amount of time children spend on these types of tasks.
+Often students are asked to do research, read or study without doing a written assignment.
+Parents can help children learn that this type of work is just as important as written assignments by monitoring the number of time children spend on these types of tasks.

 Progress reports are sent home four times during the school year.
 Preschool reports are sent home twice during the school year.
 These progress reports give important information regarding how well your child is progressing.
 Any questions or concerns about the child's progress should be directed to the teacher.
 Please sign and return the bottom portion of the report and return to school.

 Children are placed in a classroom on the basis of gender, race, ability, space and grade.
-The teachers as well as administration determine placement of students.
-Once placement assignments are complete students will be invited to participate in a school wide transition day to meet their new teacher(s) and classmates.
+The teachers, as well as administration, determine the placement of students.
+Once placement assignments are complete students will be invited to participate in a school-wide transition day to meet their new teacher(s) and classmates.
 Changes to classroom assignments will not be granted once the placement process is complete.
 We kindly ask parents to "trust the process!"